CGS & CML Reference¶

 Opt out (list-shaped output only):

-When hydration does not run: the entity has query but no get mapping (nothing to upgrade with).
+When hydration does not run: the entity has query but no get mapping.

-Interaction with pagination: pagination collects the ordered list of refs first; hydration runs after pages are merged (same concurrency and skip rules per row).
+Interaction with pagination: pagination collects the ordered list of refs first; hydration runs after pages are merged.

 Cache semantics: CachedEntity.completeness is summary or complete.
-Merge never overwrites complete with summary. execute_get returns a cache hit only for complete rows; summary forces a GET so pet 10 after pet query still deepens the payload.
+Merge never overwrites complete with summary. execute_get returns a cache hit only for complete rows.

 Path Segments¶